sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 Refresh the table using the 'refresh' button if needed.

-You should see the arrival of al least two alert messages:
+You should see the arrival of at least two alert messages.

+This is the situation:

-* Each message is bound for a certain client (see the email address) and showing the state of the alert: pressureAlertRaised, pressureAlertEscalated, pressureAlertEscalatedTwice.
+* Each message is bound for a certain client (see the email address) and shows the state of the alert: pressureAlertRaised, pressureAlertEscalated, pressureAlertEscalatedTwice.
-* Each alert state is represented by two messages, due to the two email address subscribed to this device.
+* Each alert state is represented by two messages, due to the two email addresses subscribed to this device.

 Notice the number of alerts is just a subset of the number of messages being sent.